HawksHail/digital-forensics-GIF-file-recovery/src/linux/finalproject/readme.txt

 final project - typed by Zion Mantey, all contributed to merging all  assignments together correctly and adding remaining functionality (finding a free inode, calculating size, filling out inode data fields)

+individual authors of functions in code.
+Several functions were pulled from given code and reused.

 Usage:
 sudo ./finalproject /dev/sdxx (directory block # to add file to)